 Senate Standing Committees

-There are four standing Senate Committees: the Steering Committee, the Committee on Committees, the Committee of Tellers, and the Planning and Policy Board.
+There are three standing Senate Committees: the Steering Committee, the Committee on Committees and the Planning and Policy Board.

 The Steering Committee (StC) of the Senate sets the Senate agenda, confers degrees for the Summer, Autumn and Winter quarters, and serves at Administrative Sessions of the StC to review undergraduate and graduate programs on behalf of the Senate.
 StC members are elected each year by the Senate.